 - ¼ teaspoon dried basil

-Mix all of the sauce ingredients in a bowl, cover and set aside.
+Mix all of the sauce ingredients in a bowl, cover, and set aside.
 Mix breading ingredients.
-Coat the shrimp in breading mixture and deep fat fry until lightly brown.
+Coat the shrimp in the breading mixture and deep-fat fry until lightly brown.
 Set aside on a paper towel-lined plate to drain.
 Coat shrimp with sauce.
 Serve hot.

 To get the whole recipe, visit Epicurious.

 Bonefish has a history of supporting nonprofits and charitable causes like the American Red Cross.